rs-renato/cluster-worker/README.md

 >*Note: You can have as many different item producer as you need, but in a cluster environment this task will produce only in one cluster's node to ensure the data won't be produced repeatedly and cause inconsistent processing.
 If a node fails, there is no problem, this producer is redundant beyond the entire cluster nodes and executed in a roundrobin strategy to grant HA producing and balancing.*

-The example bellow shows an  `ItemProducer` implementation that produces a collection of 100 integers to the queue named `cw.example.queue` with execution frequency of 60 seconds:
+The example bellow shows an  `ItemProducer` implementation that produces a collection of 100 integers to the queue named `cw.example.queue` with execution frequency of 60 seconds and set the max queue size to 100 items:

 ```java
 /**